Skip to main content

 If you are interested in providing a material gift to the West Virginia & Regional History Center please contact the appropriate subject liaison above.
 If possible, we would appreciate a complete description of the items, information about the condition and provenance of the materials and, if books, a list of printed books which includes author, title, date and place of publication.

-You will receive a letter of acknowledgment and, depending on the estimated gift value, signed deed of gift may need to be executed.
+A deed of gift transferring ownership of the gifted material to the WVRHC is required.
 If you wish to claim a charitable tax deduction, the IRS requires that gifts valued at $5,000 or more be professionally appraised at the expense of the donor.
 Please consult a qualified tax professional or the Internal Revenue Service for additional information regarding tax treatment for material gifts.

 We are honored that you are considering placing a gift with the West Virginia and Regional History Center, and we look forward to working with you in this process Those who donate are rewarded not only by the thanks of researchers at the WVRHC, but also by the satisfaction of participating in the effort to build the historical record and understand West Virginian and Appalachian history and life.